isomerpages/moe-kentridgesec/_school-information/MOE Sexuality Education in Schools.md

 (60 mins)
 </td>
     <td>This lesson focuses on building a positive relationship with one’s partner in a marriage.
 Students will understand that while a marriage, defined in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.
 Students will learn that what really matters to sustain and maintain a long-term romantic relationship leading to marriage is understanding the other person’s perspective and effectively communicating with each other.  </td>
-<td>•	know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions <br>
+<td>•	know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions <br><br>
-•	know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort <br>
+•	know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort <br><br>
 •	understand that conflicts are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage
 </td>
     <td>Term 3<br>Week 8</td>